-Rate of Return - For the year ended June 30, 2020 the annual money-weighted rate on investments, net of investments expense, was 4.31%.
+Rate of Return - For the year ended June 30, 2021 the annual money-weighted rate on investments, net of investments expense, was 30.08%.
 The money-weighted rate of return expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.

-The long-term expected rate of return on OPEB plan investments was determined using the building block method.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2020 are summarized in the following table.
+The long-term expected rate of return on OPEB plan investments was determined using the building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage provided in the investment policy statement and by adding expected inflation.
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2021 are summarized in the following table.

-Long-Term
+Tanad Allandin Long-Term Expected Real

-Expected Real
+Target Allocation Rate of Return

-Asset Class Target Allocation Rate of Return
+35% 5.34%

-Large Cap Equity 35% 5.00%
+10% 5.34%

-Mid Cap Eduity 10% 6.40%
+10% 5.34%

-Small Cap Equity 10% 6.50%
+15% 6.10%

-International Equity 15% 3.30%
+10% 4.40%

-Real Estate 10% 6.30%
+20% 1.62%

-Fixed Income 20% 3.00%
+100%

-Total 100%
+10% 10% 15% 10% 20%

-Discount Rate - The discount rate used to measure the total OPEB liability was 7.00% as of June 30, 2020.
+Discount Rate - The discount rate used to measure the total OPEB liability was 6.60% as of June 30, 2021.
 The projection of cash flows used to determine the discount rate assumed that contributions from the Town will be made in accordance with the Plan's funding policy.
+Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.